 \subsection{Flux-forced simulations}

-Surface buoyancy fluxes in ocean-sea ice general circulation models are usually parameterized using bulk formulae \citep{Large1994}, and are therefore dependent on the model's dynamic sea surface temperature, as well as the externally prescribed atmospheric winds, humidity, air temperature and radiative fluxes.
+Surface buoyancy fluxes in ocean--sea ice general circulation models are usually parameterized using bulk formulae \citep{Large1994}, and are therefore dependent on the model's dynamic sea surface temperature, as well as the externally prescribed atmospheric winds, humidity, air temperature and radiative fluxes.
 Therefore, any changes in circulation (for example due to changes in wind stress) have the ability to alter the surface buoyancy forcing.
-To isolate the impacts of wind and surface buoyancy forcing from each other, in this study we construct a series of global simulations where we force the ocean using fluxes at the surface.
+In this study we construct a series of global simulations in which we force the ocean using prescribed fluxes at the surface, allowing us to independently modify the surface boundary fluxes.
 We call them ``flux-forced'' simulations.
-The flux-forced simulations permit us to modify the surface boundary fluxes independently, in that they decouple the wind and surface buoyancy forcing from each other.

-Forcing for the flux-forced control experiment is constructed from a 200-year control simulation using ACCESS-OM2-025 \citep{Kiss2020}, a global ocean-sea ice model at 0.25$^\circ$ resolution and 50 vertical layers.
-ACCESS-OM2-025 is an amalgamation of the Modular Ocean Model~v5.1 ocean model \citep{Griffies2012} and the CICE~v5.1.2 \citep{Hunke2015} sea ice model.
-We apply a repeat-year atmospheric forcing using the JRA55-do~v1.3 reanalysis product \citep{Tsujino2018} to drive the ACCESS-OM2-025 control simulation.
+Forcing for the flux-forced control experiment is constructed from a 200-year control simulation using ACCESS-OM2-025 \citep{Kiss2020}, a global ocean--sea ice model at 0.25$^\circ$ resolution and 50 vertical layers.
+ACCESS-OM2-025 is an amalgamation of the Modular Ocean Model~v5.1 \citep{Griffies2012} and the CICE~v5.1.2 \citep{Hunke2015} sea ice model.
+We drive the ACCESS-OM2-025 control simulation using a repeat-year atmospheric forcing from the JRA55-do~v1.3 reanalysis product \citep{Tsujino2018}.
 We use the period 1st May 1990 to 30th April 1991 as the repeat year for atmospheric forcing following \citet{Stewart2020}.
-The ACCESS-OM2-025 control experiment is initialized using temperature and salinity data from the World Ocean Atlas 2013 \citep{Locarnini2013, Zweng2013}, and incorporates the Gent-McWilliams parameterization \citep{Gent1990} (with a maximum diffusivity of $200\; \mathrm{m}^2\,\mathrm{s}^{-1}$) to complement partially resolved mesoscale eddy fluxes.
-Vertical mixing is parameterized using a slightly altered K-profile parameterization \citep{Large1994} (see Appendix).
-The 200-year control ACCESS-OM2-025 simulation is used to create a climatology of surface boundary fluxes at 3-hourly temporal frequency, obtained by combining the last 20 years of surface forcing data.
+The ACCESS-OM2-025 control experiment is initialized using temperature and salinity data from the World Ocean Atlas 2013 \citep{Locarnini2013, Zweng2013}, and incorporates the Gent-McWilliams parameterization \citep{Gent1990} (with a variable diffusivity, limited to $200\; \mathrm{m}^2\,\mathrm{s}^{-1}$) to complement partially resolved mesoscale eddy fluxes.
+Vertical mixing is parameterized using a modified K-profile parameterization \citep{Large1994} (see Appendix for details on these modifications).
+We use the last 20 years from the 200-year ACCESS-OM2-025 control simulation to create a climatology of surface boundary fluxes at 3-hourly temporal frequency with which we force the flux-forced simulations.